Leuchtturm Travemünde

 Can I buy tickets online?

-Ticket purchasing options may be available online.
-Check the official website for current information on ticket sales.
+Ticket purchasing options may vary.
+It is advisable to check the official website for current details regarding online ticket sales.

 Are there restrooms and cafes?